Travelling with a baby can be hard.

 Travelling with an active toddler can be exhausting.

 When you’ve got both in tow it can feel a bit like taking a herd of wild goats on a journey with you.

 The very thought can make you feel like cancelling your much needed break because it’s just too daunting.

 But it is possible to make it work, and some prep and planning can help things go more smoothly.
 It can also help you cope with (almost) every set of tears and tantrums you might encounter along the way.

 Together with our guide, we’ve also provided a FREE PRINTABLE PDF PACKING CHECKLIST for your air plane hand luggage when travelling with baby and toddler.

 Within this guide we have included links to travel products that we recommend, some of which are affiliate links.
 If you click them to make a purchase, Mas & Pas will earn a commission at no additional cost to you.
-It also means that a big thank you is in order for supporting us!
+We include the products because we have found them to be useful for travelling with little ones.

 Planning your journey